KurtJF/frontend-mentor/nft-card/README.md

 ### What I learned

-Learned how to put an overlay on a picture when hovering. used **inset property** for the first time.
+Learned how to put an overlay on a picture when hovering. used **inset property and opacity** for the first time.

 ```html
 <div class="img__container">